 - Set the disk capacity.
 It must be greater than 20 GiB but less than 32,768 GiB.

 - If you do not set the capacity, the system automatically sets the capacity of the new disk to the snapshot size (source disk capacity of the snapshot).

-- If the disk capacity you set is greater than the snapshot size, you must re-partition the disk to ensure that you can use the excess capacity.
+- If the disk capacity you set is greater than the snapshot size, you must re-partition the disk to guarantee that you can use the excess capacity.